Buying Property in Cyprus

 Trying to nail down detailed specifications is like walking through treacle carrying a fully grown ox.
 You’ll give up and accept long before the developer does.

-It’s common for dimensions to vary significantly – like you end up with a much smaller villa than you expect.
+It’s common for dimensions to vary significantly – like you end up with a significantly smaller villa than you expect.
 It’s common to show you features that are ostensibly standard – they’re not.
 Once you’ve signed a contract with the loose specifications or sketchy drawings attached to it, you’ve set yourself up beautifully for EVERYTHING to become an optional extra.

 The only answer to all of the above is to buy a finished property.
 Where you can see exactly what is there and what isn’t there.
 (And don’t believe the ‘that’s going to be done next week story’.
 It won’t be unless it’s written down and signed).